Use Patch management to identify and install patches for operating systems and many products. Click Patch management in the main menu.

-You must be signed in with your HPE Passport ID and have an active HPE support agreement linked or shared to your account.
+You must be signed in with your HPE Passport ID and have an active contract or warranty linked or shared to your account.
 For more information see Patch Access for HPE Operating Environments.

 Patch management has sections that display your patch privileges, patches available for any system, patches for your uploaded HP-UX system, and links for more information about certain operating systems: